Asphalt Grinding & Milling Services

 - Cost-effective and only involve necessary corrections

-Usually parking lots or roads in poor condition are candidates for the milling and pulverization process.
-Often serious cracking has occurred in the old surface and water has been penetrating through these cracks for years.
-In some cases even when cracks form water does not penetrate but still sheds of.
-When water does penetrate through the surface it will cause the subgrade and stone base to be soft will tend to yield to construction traffic.
-When this happens there are a few options to consider.
+Usually, parking lots or roads in poor condition are candidates for the milling and pulverization process.
+Often, serious cracking has occurred in the old surface, and water has been penetrating through these cracks for years.
+In some cases, even when cracks form, water does not penetrate but still sheds off.
+When water does penetrate through the surface, it will cause the subgrade and stone base to be soft and will tend to yield to construction traffic.
+When this happens, there are a few options to consider.

-If it is a hot, dry time of year, then the sun and heat will help to reduce the moisture levels cause the foundation course to harden.
-In some cases the water is too deep and the sun has no effect.
-Aeration is also a possibility in this instance but if the water has penetrated below the stone grade to the dirt subbase then aeration is complicated by the necessary removal of the foundation course.
+If it is a hot, dry time of year, then the sun and heat will help to reduce the moisture levels and cause the foundation course to harden.
+In some cases, the water is too deep and the sun has no effect.
+Aeration is also a possibility in this instance, but if the water has penetrated below the stone grade to the dirt subbase, then aeration is complicated by the necessary removal of the foundation course.

 Undercuts may be an option.
 This involves the removal of the saturated material and importing something suitable to take its place.
-Sometimes the condition is so soft and so deep that it requires some form of bridging.
-In this case the only suitable import material would be stone and some form of geogrid might enter the discussion in order to provide the additional needed strength to correct the soft condition.
+Sometimes, the condition is so soft and so deep that it requires some form of bridging.
+In this case, the only suitable import material would be stone and some form of geogrid in order to provide the additional needed strength to correct the soft condition.

 Another possible alternative is Cement Stabilization.
 Cement Stabilization helps to bridge the distressed condition by grinding dry portland cement into the the base and adding water.
 The cement helps to rigidify the surface making it suitable to the planned weight of traffic for the proposed surface.